-11.1.13 Summary Results
+11.1.8 Summary

-The Phase I BDHR and CGR project, despite having a B/C ratio of 0.55 and negative NPV, should still be seriously considered, especially as resource development strengthens.
-The analysis indicated that using trucks for transportation would lead to more pollution and increase the risk of accidents on the road network, and trucks generate more greenhouse gases and air pollution than trains for large volumes.
+The analysis of the infrastructure option to be selected in response to anticipated economic growth shows that the competition of the phase I railway project (CFRBD and CFGC) against the three scenarios for the sustainability of the Billy-Diamond road yields a positive NPV for options 2 and 3.
+The phase 1 project should be seriously considered, especially as resource development strengthens.
+The analysis has indicated that the use of trucks for transportation would result in increased pollution and elevate the risk of accidents on the road network.
+Trucks also generate more greenhouse gases and air pollution than trains for large volumes.

-The cost analysis of paving the Access Roads demonstrated that after the initial investment, the differential maintenance costs are of minimal when considering that 10% of accidents were related to mud and wet conditions, 3.8 % to sand and that 3 of the 11 fatal accidents occurred in these conditions over the last 5 years.
+The cost analysis of paving the access roads demonstrated that after the initial investment, the differential maintenance costs are of minimal when considering that 10% of accidents were related to mud and wet conditions, 3.8 % to sand and that 3 of the 11 fatal accidents occurred in these conditions over the last 5 years.